-The Detroit Tigers and Major League Baseball and ALS organizations nationwide in honor of Lou Gehrig's "Luckiest Man" Speech.
-The initiative remembers the great Lou Gehrig who inspired so many with his outstanding on-field achievements and unparalleled strength of body, mind, and character.
-As we remember the legend, we honor all who have been touched by ALS, the disease that came to be named after the baseball great.v
+The Detroit Tigers and Major League Baseball have partnered with ALS (amyotrophic lateral sclerosis) organizations nationwide to raise awareness about the disease.
+The initiative remembers the great Lou Gehrig who inspired so many with his outstanding on-field achievements and unparalleled strength of body, mind and character.
+As Baseball remembers the legend, the team honors all who have been touched by ALS, the disease that came to be named after the baseball great.v